zeptabot/the-techno-optimist-archive/README.md

 # Glory, and then possibly salavation, can only be achieved through scientfic and technological progress alone.
-We proclaim this to be the only lucid view of history.
+We proclaim this to be the only sober view of history.

 ## Confession of Faith
 [The Techno-Optimist Manifesto](https://a16z.com/the-techno-optimist-manifesto/)